 Focus and Scope

-The editorial policy of the Interamerican Journal of Psychology is to reflect the developments occurring in the Americas and beyond from a theoretical, practice, and research perspectives and in doing this we aim to promote communication and collaboration among psychologists of different countries in the Americas and in other parts of the world.
-The journal is published three times a year and accepts manuscripts in all areas of psychology, in English, Spanish, Portuguese, and French.
+The Interamerican Journal of Psychology aims to showcase advancements in the Americas from various theoretical, practical, and research perspectives.
+Our editorial policy fosters communication and collaboration amongst regional psychologists.
+As such, we publish studies of the Americas with international scope, comparative analyses between different countries in the region, as well as with other parts of the world.
+The journal publishes three issues annually and welcomes submissions in all areas of psychology, written in English, Spanish, Portuguese, and French.

 Manuscripts submitted will be checked for plagiarism using the Google Assignments applications.